-Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown General 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
+Hospital Inpatients and residents in residential settings Number of isolation days required COVID-19 Clinical requirement for stepdown Testing required for stepdown Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
 Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
-Not routinely required Individuals severely Immunocompromised as determined by Chapter 14a of the Green Book 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
-Absence of fever (>37.8oC) for 48 hours without use of antipyretics.
 Individual risk assessment by clinical teams taking account of symptoms, clinical presentation, intended setting for stepdown.
 Local clinical teams may consider testing as part of the stepdown process and where undertaken, 1 negative test would be acceptable for stepdown.
 Individuals with severe COVID-19 (requiring ITU/HDU for COVID-19 treatment) 14 days from symptom onset (or first positive test if symptom onset undetermined) Clinical improvement with at least some respiratory recovery.
 Absence of fever for 48 hours without use of antipyretics.
 Individual risk assessment by clinical teams taking account of symptoms, clinical presentation, intended setting for stepdown.
 Local clinical teams may consider testing as part of the stepdown process and where undertaken, 1 negative test would be acceptable for stepdown.
+Prch hospital

-Table 4: Stepdown requirements for inpatients being discharged from hospital
+Table 4: Stepdown requirements for inpatients being discharged from

 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient 14 days from No. If a COVID-19 Clinical If a COVID-19 discharging to a symptom recovered patient improvement recovered patient residential setting onset (or first is discharged to a with at least discharged to care positive test if care home before some home before 14 day symptom 14 day isolation respiratory isolation has ended t onset has ended then 2 recovery. hen 2 negative PCR undetermined) negative PCR tests tests are are required before required before If they have discharge at least hours without discharge at least 24 completed the 24 hr apart. use of hr apart.
-14 day If not completed 14 antipyretics If not completed 14 isolation in days isolation in days isolation in hospital, no hospital, they can hospital, they can do further do so in care home so in care home and isolation and do not require do not require to should be to start new start new isolation required on isolation period on period on admission, return/admissi admission, nor nor require further on to the care require further testing. ♦ home. testing.
-See PHS COVID-19: information and guidance for care 40. home settings for discharge testing details if the COVID- Y 19 recovered patient ¥ has completed their 14 day isolation period in hospital period in nospital
+COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a residential setting 10 days from symptom onset (or first positive test if symptom onset undetermined).
+If they have completed the 10 day isolation in hospital, no further isolation should be required on return/admission to the care home. patient is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics If a COVID-19 recovered patient discharged to care home before 10 day isolation has end ed hen 2 negative PCR tests are required before discharge at least 24 hr apart.
+If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+See PHS COVID- 19: information and guidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day

-Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patients being discharged to their own home - General 14 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home and follow Stay at home guidance.
-Must be given clear advice for what to do if their symptoms worsen.
-Clinical improvement with at least some respiratory recovery.
+Discharging service users isolation days required Does isolation need to be completed in hospital?
+COVID-19 Clinical requirement for stepdown Testing required for stepdown isolation period in hospital Patients being discharged to their own home - General test if symptom onset undetermined) May complete at home (if not already completed as an inpatient) and follow Stay at home guidance.
+Once home, isolation rules in line with community self isolation requirements should be followed.
+Must be given clear advice for what to do if their symptoms worsen. improvement with at least some respiratory recovery.
 Absence of fever for 48 hours without use of antipyretics.
-Not routinely required Patients being 14 days from Wherever possible, Y .
-Testing for clearance discharged to their symptom patient should be improvement is encouraged own home - onset (or first discharged to a with at least someone in positive test if different household some household is severely symptom onset from anyone immunocompromis respiratory recovery. immunocompromi ed or at severe risk , sed or at risk of diagrammady of infection.
-If not fever for 48 severe illness possible - see hours without Chapter 14a of the testing required for Green Book 100 stepdown' column. antipyretics.
+Not routinely required Patients being 10 days from Wherever Clinical Testing for discharged to their own home symptom onset (or first positive possible, patient should be improvement with at least some clearance is encouraged - someone in test if symptom discharged to a respiratory household is onset different recovery. severely undetermined) household from Absence of fever immunocompro mised or at risk anyone immunocompromi for 48 hours without use of of severe illness sed or at severe antipyretics.
+Chapter 14a of the Green Book risk of infection.
+If not possible - see 'testing required for stepdown' column.